 When attempting to back up a system protected by the ShadowSnap backup agent, you receive the error message "The .datto file is not found or not accessible," or "Bad HTTP Error 500."

 When attempting to access a file restore on your Datto appliance via its UNC path, you receive the error message "[UNC path] is not accessible.
 You might not have permission to use this network resource.
 Contact the administrator of this server to find out if you have access permissions.
 The account is not authorized to log in from this station."

-You may also be prompted for username / password when attempting to access the Datto via UNC path.
+You may also be prompted for a username & password when attempting to access the Datto appliance this way.

 - Improper routing tables.

 - Samba communication is disabled on the production machine.
-This is sometimes done by IT administrators as a defense measure against ransomware such as WannaCry.
+This is often performed by IT administrators as a defense measure against ransomware such as WannaCry.